 You are here: Kids » Programs for Kids

 Children are invited to send their stuffed animals on an after-hours adventure!
 Put on your pajamas and join us for bedtime stories, songs and a hands-on activity.
 After storytime ends, your stuffed animal will spend the night exploring the Library!
-Children can pick up their animals and a postcard of their late-night escapades on April 18.
-Animal Sleepover Storytime has been made possible by the Tompkins County Public Library Foundation through a grant from Elmira Savings Bank.
+Children can pick up their stuffies and a postcard of their late-night escapades the next day.

 Animal Sleepover Storytime has been made possible by the Tompkins County Public Library Foundation through a grant from the Elmira Savings Bank.

 It's a dance party storytime!
 Join us for stories, songs and snacks.
 We'll dance, wiggle and shake our sillies out with colorful scarves and a variety of instruments.